 Cars are a funny thing.
-They are the reason that you're here reading this article, they're probably the catalyst for a number of your friendships, they often motivate our actions and influence our decisions, and on one particular morning, cars were the reason that my alarm had gone off far too early.
+They are the reason that you’re here reading this article, they’re probably the catalyst for a number of your friendships, they often motivate our actions and influence our decisions, and on one particular morning, cars were the reason that my alarm had gone off far too early.
 I found myself sitting on the tarmac as the pilot awaited permission to be the first plane to take off that morning.
-No matter what make or model of car drives you, or whether you exercise your automotive passion on snowfields or race tracks, there's no denying the power that the silly four-wheeled, fuel-powered objects have over your life as an enthusiast.
+No matter what make or model of car drives you, or whether you exercise your automotive passion on snowfields or race tracks, there’s no denying the power that the silly four-wheeled, fuel-powered objects have over your life as an enthusiast.
 We spend our weekends wrenching on them, we spend our mornings washing them, and we spend our paychecks improving and maintaining them out of love for all things automotive.
-Beyond that, cars have a special power to draw people together and forge relationships over a common love.
+Beyond that, cars have a special power to draw people together and forge relationships over a common love, everyone loves to Get the facts about the best vehicles in the market.
 This past fall, it was one humble little marque that would welcome people from all over the world to celebrate with a weekend of racing, and I was on an early morning flight to partake.

 In 2014, I returned to my old home state of Ohio for my first Can-Am Mini Challenge race at MidOhio (read more) and from that weekend on, I waited eagerly for another like it.
 With the original plan set to wait another 5 years for the next event to be held in 2019, it was with great excitement that I read the announcement that an earlier date had been set.
 It took only a few moments for me to clear my schedule and before long, September had come, my plane was touching down at the San Francisco airport, and I was making my way north of the bay.
 When I arrived, I found the paddock in a fervor as drivers got their cars ready for the practice day.
 In the Mini paddock, I found a group of familiar faces at work on their cars and rolling out towers of race tires.
 As if 2014 was just yesterday, the same drivers and mechanics had reconvened on the other side of the country, simply to celebrate an affinity for the small British car that first rolled onto the streets nearly 59 years ago.